Xiangyu-Lou/Birds-Eye-View/README.md

 - **Customizable Resolution**: Adjust BEV resolution to balance detail and performance.
 - **Brightness Balancing**: Post-processing option to harmonize brightness across the stitched image.
 - **Video Generation**: Create MP4 videos from BEV frames with or without detection markers.
+- **Distance Calculation**: Calculate distance to objects in the BEV video.

 ## Installation